-Draw a great looking Porcupine with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Porcupine with easy, step-by-step drawing instructions, and video tutorial.

 "I loved that porcupine tie so much that I decided to start a collection.
 Two years after we settled in Arizona, the number of ties in my collection was still one.
 Where do you find a porcupine necktie in Mica, Arizona - or anywhere else, for that matter?"

 The porcupine is one of the world's largest rodents.
 Also called a "quill pig," porcupines are known for their sharp, stiff, modified hairs which they use for protection.

 Contrary to popular belief, porcupines cannot "throw" or "shoot" their quills.
 Rather, the porcupine may back up into its attacker, leaving the sharp quills behind.